Car Buying Sites: Websites To Sell Your Car On

 They’ll take your car in, clean it up, and sell it on the forecourt, whereas other car buying sites will probably sell your car at auction.
 In other words, they have more margin to play with.

-We did find a lot of forum discussions talking about how the final offer was much lower than the price offered on the web.
+We did find a few forum discussions talking about how the final offer was lower than the price offered on the web.
 So make sure you are honest about the condition of your car – including any dents, dings, or scratches.

 Although to be fair to Evans Halshaw, that same advice does apply to all the car buying sites in our guide.
 There’s no point trying to hide anything when you get your initial valuation, all cars will be inspected prior to final offer.